syntasso/kratix-docs/docs/main/08-troubleshooting.md

 ### Workflow Pod doesn't have k8s api access

-A workflow is by default given limited access to the Kubernetes API.
-You will see errors in the logs of the workflow if it is trying to access the API without the correct permissions.
-To give the workflow more access you need to create additional [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+A Workflow is by default given limited access to the Kubernetes API.
+You will see errors in the logs of the Workflow if it is trying to access the API without the correct permissions.
+To give the Workflow more access you need to create additional [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 Check the [documentation for some examples](../workshop/part-ii/secrets-and-state#state)